 Big Lottery Project, 2017-18

-We want to hold activities on the site to encourage local people to come along, meet their neighbours and meet people with similar interests.
-So we’ll be holding events and walks on and around the site.
-We will encourage people to bring picnics and stay beyond the formal activities.
-The site is also on National Cycleway 23, So We will be encouraging people to cycle along too! it’s a great place to stop for a break.
+We have already held a fruit tree pruning session and on May Day Bank Holiday – 7th May 2018 we will be holding a Mad Hatters Tea Party – please look at our events page.
+We are encouraging people to bring picnics and stay beyond the formal activities.
+The site is also on National Cycleway 23, so we are encouraging people to cycle along too! it’s a great place to stop for a break.

 What’s in a name?